appsody/website/content/docs/stacks/stack-structure.md

 This mode is triggered by a user issuing an `appsody init` command in a new empty directory, in order to configure a new project.
 It might seem odd that there are any requirements on the stack for initialization, but since the goal is for the stack image to encapsulate *all* aspects of the stack, the configuration steps required (which are likely to be technology specific) are indeed contained within it.
 The following is a summary of what happens during initialization:

-* Appsody client finds the yaml entry for the stack in the respective repo
+* Appsody CLI finds the yaml entry for the stack in the respective repo
-* Appsody client downloads the referenced tar file for the specified template to be used as a basis for the user application, and extracts the contents.
+* Appsody CLI downloads the referenced tar file for the specified template to be used as a basis for the user application, and extracts the contents.
 This creates the directory structure within the current directory, including the `.appsody-config.yaml` file that specifies the stack image itself (which is usually stored in a Docker repository)
-* Appsody client downloads this stack image
+* Appsody CLI downloads this stack image
-* Appsody client inspects the stack image to see if it has an initialization file within it called `appsody-init.sh` (or `appsody-init.bat` if running on Windows).
+* Appsody CLI inspects the stack image to see if it has an initialization file within it called `appsody-init.sh` (or `appsody-init.bat` if running on Windows).
 If this file does it exist, it is executed to set up any further configuration.
 Note that it not recommended that this initialization installs new packages or modules in user space of the local machine.
 Any dependencies should be handled by ensuring this happens during the run and build modes, listed below.

 ## Stack operation during 'Rapid Local Development' mode